 - If we decide that your health doesn't meet the requirements for a fast appeal, we send you a letter that says so and we use the standard deadlines instead.
 The letter tells you: - We automatically give you a fast appeal if your doctor asks for it. - How you can file a "fast complaint" about our decision to give you a standard appeal instead of a fast appeal.
-For more information about making a complaint, including a fast complaint, refer to Section K (Internal Complaints).
+For more information about making a complaint, including a fast complaint, refer to Section K (How to Make a Complaint).